Ferroin/pysyspower/README.md

  * pkexec (PolicyKit, requires special setup and is pretty much completely untested)

-Session manager integration is offered for the following desktop environments on (most) UNIX-like systems:
+Session manager integration supporting shutdown, reboot, and logout is offered for the following desktop environments on (most) UNIX-like
+systems:
  * GNOME (2.10 and newer)
  * MATE
  * Cinnamon
- * XFCE4
+ * XFCE (4.x series)
- * KDE (shutdown and logout support only)
+ * KDE (4.0 and newer)

 ### Platform support ###
 ###### Linux ######